 Internal Link Options

-If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …

-(Format your hyperlinks if you want to make them more noticeable)
+(You can format your hyperlinks if you want to make them more visible)

-No tutorial on adding content links is complete without showing you how to delete any links that you no longer want, so let’s cover this topic right now.
+No tutorial on adding links to content is complete without showing you how to delete links that you no longer want, so let’s take care of this right now.

-To delete a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ button on the content editor menu as shown below
+To delete a link from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating box or the ‘Remove link’ icon on the WordPress content editor menu as shown below

-(Deleting both internal and external hyperlinks is easy … WordPress even gives you choices!)
+(Deleting hyperlinks is easy … you even get choices!)

 Your link will be removed …

-So far, we have looked at how to create internal links to content manually using the built-in WordPress inline linking tool.
+So far, we have looked at how to create internal links to content manually using the WordPress linking tool.

-Are there plugins for WordPress that can perform this job?
+Are there any plugins for WordPress that can automate this work?

-Yes … Of course!
-As we explain in this article, there are plugins for everything.
-And if you can’t find a plugin that does what you need, one can be created for you.
+Yes, there are!
+As we explain in our comprehensive overview of WordPress plugins, there are plugins that can do almost everything imaginable.
+And if you cannot find a plugin that does what you need, one can be created for you.

-Also, depending on the type of theme installed on your site, you can benefit from additional internal linking features such as:
+Also, depending on the type of plugins and themes used on your site, you can benefit from additional internal linking features such as:

 - Links to related posts

-In a separate article, we’ll discuss additional content linking strategies in WordPress, examine the pros and cons of automating links in WordPress, and look at a number of WordPress plugins that can help you create internal links automatically on your site:
+In another article, we’ll discuss additional types of linking content in WordPress, look at the benefits and challenges of automating content links in WordPress, and look at a few plugins you can look at for creating links automatically on your site.

-(SEO internal linking.
-Image source: No Sweat WP Internal Links Lite WordPress plugin)
+(SEO internal linking structures.
+Screenshot image sourced from: No Sweat WP Internal Links Lite - plugin for WordPress)

 Congratulations!
-Now you know how to easily create internal content links in your WordPress pages and posts.
+Now you know how easy it is to create internal links to content in WordPress.